Ashrit-K/Ashrit-Kasshyap/CV_AshritKasshyap.md

 ### BankerBay, Bangalore

-*Jan 2019 to Mar 2019*
+Transaction Management Intern, *Jan 2019 to Mar 2019*

-Transaction Management Intern

 - I was part of a team which worked with various mid-market firms seeking project finance, acquisition candidates
 - Headed the pilot research project to evaluate the firm’s expansion into the sustainable and ESG investing space